 Born on Andrews Air Force Base, Maryland, I was raised in Carlisle, a small Pennsylvania college town.
 After college, I moved to Philadelphia, and then Baltimore, before returning to my roots to raise our family.
 I live in Pennsylvania now with a really smart and good-looking guy I met in Baltimore and got lucky enough to marry, our two young daughters and toddler son, a rescued lab/husky mix who is sweet as can be and likes to ruin my house, and a tail-less cat who frequently deposits barf into my running shoes.
 I’m a lapsed vegetarian with a sugar addiction.
 I’m also an organic food-cooking suburban hippie who thinks exercise is awesome when I actually do it, Morrissey is still worth idolizing, Notre Dame reigns above all (Go Irish!) and a glass of wine at four-thirty in the afternoon is perfectly okay if I’m cooking dinner (right?).

 In a nutshell (you knew I’d get here eventually), I read when I should be writing, write when I should be folding laundry, and hug my kids whenever they tackle me on their way into the room.
 I’m represented by Katie Shea Boutillier of Donald Maass Literary Agency, and am thrilled that my debut novel, All the Difference, was published by Penguin Random House’s Berkley Books in September 2015.
 You’ve all been so supportive of me, and I can’t thank you enough for cheering me on.
-Please head on over to leahfergusonauthor.com if you want more book-y stuff: I’m currently working on Book #2 (and sketching out ideas for Book #3), and can’t wait to talk more about them with you.
+Please head on over to leahfergusonauthor.com if you want more book-y stuff: Book #2 is currently in Katie’s hands (and I’m hard at work on Book #3) and can’t wait to talk more about them with you.
 I’m also super active on Instagram if you want to hang out with me over there, too.

 I’m glad you stopped by.